 Campus Policy Regarding Illegal Substances

-Adult and Community Education strictly forbids the possession, use or sale of any alcoholic beverages and/or illegal drugs on all campus grounds.
+Adult & Community Education, Columbus City Schools strictly forbids the possession, use or sale of any alcoholic beverages and/or illegal drugs on all campus grounds.
 Students and staff members should report any knowledge of such activities to the administration.
 Any infraction is cause for immediate suspension and possible termination.
 When appropriate, such infractions will also be reported to the local authorities.
 Specific details of the drug policy are outlined in both the Staff Handbook and Student Handbook distributed annually to all staff and students.

 A student shall not possess, handle, transmit (either on person or in a vehicle), conceal, or use as a dangerous weapon any instrument capable of causing harm to another person.
 Dangerous weapons include, but are not limited to firearms and knifes.